 On this page

-New businesses in the Netherlands have to make a choice from a number of legal forms.
-This applies to self-employed professionals and freelancers (both are not a legal form) as well.
-Your choice will, among others, determine such aspects as liability and tax obligations.
+New businesses in the Netherlands have to choose between a number of legal forms.
+This also applies to self-employed professionals and freelancers (both of which are not legal forms).
+Your choice will help determine such aspects as liability and tax obligations.

 Types of legal forms